vogelino/charlottestuby.com/content/work/2024-01-04-our-lady-of-thuyne-and-magriet’s-protection-diptych.md

 templateKey: work
 orderOfAppearance: 2
 title: '"Our Lady of Thuyne and Magriet’s protection"'
-subtitle: '"I try to imagine how your texture felt like", collective show, Ypres (BE), Autumn 2023'
+subtitle: '"I try to imagine how your texture felt like", Ypres (BE), Autumn 2023'
 date: 2024-01-04T21:27:07.529Z
 description: "Two banners made of cotton, 230x180cm, screenprinting, embroidery and sewing, with badges made of tin.
 These banners are inspired by medieval